Skip to Content

 17. Take out a travel insurance

 Having travel insurance is so important.
 You never know what happens.
-A motorbike accident in South East Asia, a broken leg when climbing a volcano or getting fiver in a remote place.
+A motorbike accident in South East Asia, a broken leg when climbing a volcano, or getting fiver in a remote place.

 18. Bring several credit cards

-Some countries only accept Mastercard, others only Visa.
-Be on the safe side and take at least one Mastercard and one Visa card.
+Be safe and take at least one Mastercard and one Visa card.

 19. Don’t change money at the airport